 Table of Contents

 If you are a foody fella, then you probably know about the cardamom, the queen among spices.
-It is one of those spices that is frequently used in Mexican spices, 7-spices blends, Thai spices, and whatnot.
+It is one of those spices that is frequently used in Mexican spices, 7-spice blends, Thai spices, and whatnot.
 But do you know that your regular green cardamom has a cousin, i.e., black cardamom?
 The flavor of black cardamom is a bit different from green cardamom as it lends a smoky flavor to the recipes.
 This article guide will discuss the difference between the green and black pods, their culinary uses, healthy benefits, and more.
 So, get ready to accept the goodness of cardamom in your life.

 What is Black Cardamom, and How Does it Taste?

 The spice known as black cardamom comes from the eastern Himalayas and has a strong, unique flavor.
 The bigger, dark brown to black pods of black cardamom distinguish it from its green counterpart.
 It has a strong, rich flavor with undertones of menthol and smokey, resinous flavors.
 Also, it enhances a variety of foods, including sweet pastries like apple pie and savory curries.
-When used in ground form, it adds more flavor depth to spice blends like garam masala.
-It grows well in hot, humid areas, giving cuisines all around the world a unique flavor.
-For those looking for cardamom substitutes, nutmeg and cinnamon can provide a comparable flavor profile.

-Benefits of Using Black Cardamom
+Benefits of Black Cardamom

 Culinary Uses